 There is an analogy we use when explaining why dog urine burns a lawn.
 Think of a dog urine spot as evidence your lawn is overweight and has a slow metabolism.
 A burn spot in your lawn is the result of an excessive amount of nitrogen found in dog urine.
 This nitrogen has overwhelmed the soil’s ability to metabolize it into usable growth nutrients.
 Like an overweight person, the soil has consumed too many “calories” without the metabolism to efficiently process them into usable nutrients.

 Dog urine is a type of urea nitrogen fertilizer that your dog applies to your lawn many times a day.
 The urea gets digested by the soil’s bacteria and changed into nitrites.
 The nitrates then feed the lawn.
 If more urea nitrogen is added to the soil than can be digested, it can be toxic to the grass and create a burn spot in the lawn.
-Ironically, the condition is often made worse when commercial fertilizers are applied because most of these fertilizers contain nitrogen.
+Ironically, the condition is often made worse with many commercial fertilizer applications because most of these fertilizers contain nitrogen.
 In essence, the urine and the fertilizers are ganging up on your lawn.

 Helping your soil ‘digest’ nitrogen

 To lose weight, most people agree you need to change your diet as well as exercise.
 Doing just one of these things is likely to be much less effective.
 A two-pronged approach works best for your soil as well.
-Most of the information you’ll find on the Internet is focused on minimizing or diluting the amount of urine in the soil.
-This can help to lessen the amount of nitrogen in the soil, but it won’t do anything to improve the metabolic activity in your soil.
-Unless you can prevent your dog from adding the extra “calories” to the lawn,you need to increase the soil’s activity so it can metabolize the excess nitrogen.
+Most of the information we find on the Internet is focused on minimizing or diluting the amount of urine in the soil.
+This can help to lessen the amount of nitrogen in the soil.
+However, it won’t do anything to improve the metabolic activity in your soil.
+Unless you can prevent your dog from adding the extra “calories” to the lawn, you need to increase the soil’s beneficial microbial activity so it can metabolize the excess nitrogen.

 The purpose of soil is to provide a growing environment for plants.
 One key role of this environment is to break down and digest complex nutrients like fertilizers, dog urine, and thatch into simpler nutrients that plants are able to consume.
 This digestion system is biological and will grow and expand in a favorable environment or diminish and die in an unfavorable environment.